-Role shortlisted for:

-Candidate name:

-Searcher name:

-Date and time of online search:

-Agreed search terms: • 'Candidate name(s)'

-'Candidate name(s)' + 'job title'

-'Candidate name(s)' + 'current employer'

-'Candidate name(s)' + 'previous employer'

-• 'Candidate name(s)' + 'educational institution'

-Agreed platforms: ● Google

-● LinkedIn

-Their most recent employer's website

-Agreed limitations: Search to be carried out using the agreed terms, looking

-at the first 3 pages of results only

-Findings to note: We are specifically looking for things that would make

-someone unsuitable to work with children and/or could

-bring the employer into disrepute, for example evidence

-of offensive or inappropriate behaviour.
+Role shortlisted for: Candidate name: Searcher name: Date and time of online search: Agreed search terms: 'Candidate name' 'Candidate name' + 'job title' 'Candidate name' + 'current employer' 'Candidate name' + 'previous employer' 'Candidate name' + 'educational institution' Agreed platforms: Google - search engine through which an online search is conducted Their most recent employer's website Agreed limitations: Search to be carried out using the agreed terms, looking at 3 pages of results only Findings to note: We are specifically looking for things that would make someone unsuitable to work with children and/or could bring the employer into disrepute, for example evidence of offensive or inappropriate behaviour.
 Do not include irrelevant personal information.